 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-: Demonstrating the procedure will be Samantha Racan, a graduate student .
+Michael Plesniak: Demonstrating the procedure will be Samantha Racan, a graduate student and Dr. Kartik Bulusu, Research Associate Professor from our laboratory.
 Include additional demonstrators as needed.[1][2].

 INTERVIEW: Author saying the above

-The named demonstrator(s) looks up from workbench or desk or microscope and acknowledges the camera
+The named demonstrator(s) looks up from rheometer workbench or desk or microscope and acknowledges the camera

 Protocol